jimfinnis/jcf12/content/teaching/CS123/examples/refs2/index.md

 {{</quiz>}}
 {{</spoiler>}}

-We spend a lot of time in computer science thinking about things-in-themselves and things which refer to them, and this piece from *Through the Looking-glass* neatly illustrates the kind of mess you can find yourself in.
+We spend a lot of time in computer science thinking about things, and things which refer to them, and this piece from *Through the Looking-glass* neatly illustrates the kind of mess you can find yourself in.